Thomas A. Searles

 Sudip K. Mazunder

-Sudip K. Mazunder receives grants for two projects, a high density onboard electric vehicle charger, and power and energy controls for surgical cutting tools.
+Sudip K. Mazumder receives grants for two projects, a high density onboard electric vehicle charger, and power and energy controls for surgical cutting tools.

 Mazumder, a professor in the Electrical and Computer Engineering Department and the director of Laboratory for Energy and Switching-Electronic Systems (LESES), is the recipient of two grants funding this work: a Small Business Technology Transfer (STTR) Phase I grant from the NSF and a National Institute of Health grant with the University of Illinois at Urbana-Champaign.